 Business development teams have become a central part of the sales process.

-Business development is highly influential to what happens at the top of your sales funnel.
+Why?
+Because business development is highly impactful to what happens at the top of your sales funnel.
 The correspondence between business development reps (BDRs) and leads can set the tone for the entire sales process.

 This is where business development metrics play a vital role.
-They need to measured and assessed to ensure your business development reps are doing everything they can to set meetings with qualified leads.
-At first it may be difficult for managers to identify and track the right metrics.
+These metrics need to be measured and assessed to ensure your business development reps are doing everything they can to set meetings with qualified leads.
+At first, it may be difficult for managers to identify and track the right metrics.
+However, as you gain practice, you may find that it becomes second nature.

-Let's take a look at some of the important aspects of business development and the metrics that help you determine the effectiveness of your business development program.
+Let's take a look at some of the important aspects of the business development process: what it is, how it works, and the metrics that help you determine the effectiveness of your business development program.

 What Is Business Development?